domijin/LibertyEarth/Execution.md

 ## Initial Design of Execution

-A toy model to crowd-form a collaborative team before tools are developped.
+A toy model to crowd-form a collaborative team before tools and methodologies are developped.

 - General Interest
     - join the [mail list](https://forms.gle/pnVim3XRBUrbn54FA) for event notice and updates